Battle of Apple River Fort

 After the battle, some of the fort defenders won praise for their efforts to repel the Indian attack.
 Among them were: Elizabeth Winters, Rebecca Hitt, Sarah Vanvoltinburg, and Elizabeth Armstrong.
 Mrs. Armstrong rallied the 40 or so women and children who had taken shelter inside the fort.
 The women and children were divided into two groups: one to mold rifle balls and another to roll paper cartridges and fill them with a measure of gunpowder into paper cartridges.
 Some of the married women reload weapons so that the militia could increase the pace of their fire.
 Courier George Harkleroad was struck in the neck and mortally wounded: the fort's only fatality.
 Native casualties remain unknown, although some defenders later reported blood on the ground and inside a nearby building.

 For some time afterward, the old fort was used by local squatters.
 The former battlefield and the fort remains were sold in 1847.
 The new owner re-purposed many of the timbers from the fort to build a livestock barn.
 What remained was burned.
-Today, a replica fort was built near the original site in the late 1990s and still stands in Elizabeth.
-The site is managed by the IDNR as "Apple River Fort State Historical Site."
+Today, a replica fort was built near the original site in the late 1990s and still stands in the modern Village of Elizabeth, IL.
+The site is managed by the Illinois Department of Natural Resources as "Apple River Fort State Historic Site."